 Localizability relates to the extent to which an entity possesses a stable, identifiable physical body that is confined to one or more concrete locations.
 A robot is local when its 'sensing body' of environmental sensors, its 'acting body' of actuators and manipulable physical components, and the 'brain' in which its cognitive processes are executed are found together in a single location and possess physical forms that are discrete and easily identifiable and endure over time.
-Such robots might include a robotic vacuum cleaner, an articulated industrial robot controlled by a teach pendant that is connected to the robotic arm by a physical cable, or an experimental wheeled robot whose body moves through a maze while the its data analysis and decision-making are being carried out in a dedicated desktop computer that is located in the same room as the robot's sensing and acting body and is wirelessly linked to it.
+Such robots might include a robotic vacuum cleaner, an articulated industrial robot controlled by a teach pendant that is connected to the robotic arm by a physical cable, or an experimental wheeled robot whose body moves through a maze while the its data analysis and decision-making are being carried out in a dedicated desktop computer that is located in the

-14 'Intentionality' is employed in its usual philosophical sense to describe an entity's ability to possess mental states that are directed toward (or 'about') some object; that is a broader phenomenon than the possession of a particular 'intention' as defined here.
+&lt;sup>14 'Intentionality' is employed in its usual philosophical sense to describe an entity's ability to possess mental states that are directed toward (or 'about') some object; that is a broader phenomenon than the possession of a particular 'intention' as defined here.

-15 Calverley, "Imagining a Non-Biological Machine as a Legal Person" (2008), p.
+&lt;sup>15 Calverley, "Imagining a Non-Biological Machine as a Legal Person" (2008), p.
 529.